EsotericSoftware/spine-runtimes/spine-godot/README.md

 * [Godot Editor macOS]()
 * [Godot export templates for Windows, Linux, macOS, Web, Android, iOS]()

-### Building the Godot editor and export templates yourself
+### Building the Godot editor and export templates locally

 If you want to build the Godot editor and export templates yourself, either because you want to add custom engine modules or for engine development, you can use the shell scripts in the `spine-godot/build` folder.